icarotelesdasilva/DestByte8/readme.md

-DestByte8
+# DestByte8

-And a project for a CPU with a custom architecture, built entirely by hand with the goal of being used for general-purpose computing.
+DestByte8 is a custom 8-bit CPU architecture built entirely from scratch, designed for general-purpose computing.

-Project objective:
+## Project Objective

-The project aims to create a CPU with a custom architecture—a serious, general-purpose processor designed for general use.
+To design, implement, and evolve a custom instruction set architecture (ISA) and processor core from the ground up.

+## Documentation & Roadmap
-Official documentation for Destbyte8 (subject to change in the future):
+* **Architecture:** 8-bit custom ISA (subject to change during development).

-The CPU will be 8-bit and have its own architecture.
+* **Current Status:** Initial design and implementation phase.

+## License
-This project is protected by the: CERN Open Hardware Licence Version 2 - Strongly Reciprocal
+This project is protected by the **CERN Open Hardware Licence Version 2 - Strongly Reciprocal**.